J-BarrettPY/AutoNMAP/readme.md

 AUTO-NMAP is intended for legal and ethical use only.
 Users are responsible for complying with all applicable laws and regulations in their respective jurisdictions.

 ## License
 Distributed under the MIT License.
-See `LICENSE` file for more information.